 Installing Backing Boards for Heavy Fixtures

-My neighbor Larry learned this lesson the hard way.
+My neighbor Larry found this out after a bad weekend.
 He mounted a 65-inch TV on drywall using toggle bolts.
 Looked great for about three weeks.
 Then one morning his wife heard a crash from the living room.
 The TV was face-down on the hardwood, anchors ripped clean through.

 Larry called me over to help assess the damage.
 The toggles had pulled through because there was nothing behind that section of wall except air.
 Standard half-inch drywall can only hold about 15 pounds per anchor point.
 His TV mount was putting 80 pounds of leverage on two spots.